Chamssidine/chat-app/README.md

-Thank you for the additional details about your project.
-Based on the information provided and insights from relevant sources, here's an updated and comprehensive `README.md` for your AI-powered chat application:

----

 # AI Chat App

 An AI-powered chat application that enables users to interact with various GPT models, upload images and documents, and receive intelligent analyses—such as evaluating a CV against a specific job position.